Sepehrnm/wordpress-hesabfa-plugin/README.txt

 * Check guest customer existence in Hesabfa by phone or email then add or edit it to prevent duplication.
 * Add a bulk action (Submit Invoice in Hesabfa) in orders grid.
 * Fix set new quantity (zero quantity) for product bug.

+= 1.93.57 - 05.06.2022 =
+* set last log id if no changes found when webhook called.
+* Add options for updating sale price in settings.
+* Clear product name by replacing farsi digits to english digits while importing products to woocommerce.
+* Refactor setItemChanges function to improve performance.

 == Upgrade Notice ==
 Automatic updates should work smoothly, but we still recommend you back up your site.